-- The F-302 Mongoose from the Stargate Verse, reverse-engineered from an alien craft.
+- The F-302 fighter-interceptor from the Stargate Verse, reverse-engineered from an alien craft.
 What makes it even more awesome is the naquadriah-powered miniature hyperdrive that makes it capable of short-range tactical hyperspace jumps - and that one's an entirely human creation as no other race would even consider strapping a miniature nuclear reactor powered by an insanely unstable isotope onto a fighter.
 That's actually justified as the prototype almost blew itself to hell when its first hyperspace window was unstable but later proved wrong when O'Neill hyperspaced through an enemy ship's shield and missile'd its main gun directly.

 - Thunderbird 1 is the ultimate aerial hot-rod if you don't count space-planes.
 Reputed to do 15,000 mph, which is 86 per cent of escape velocity and will get you anywhere on Earth in just over an hour, even allowing for acceleration and slowing down at either end of the trip.

 - The Fireflash nuclear-powered airliner - based on designs of the time, until people realised any crash would result in an unhealthy dose of isotopes over a wide area from the crash site.

 - Thunderbird 2 is not only hypersonic, but capable of carrying very large loads.